1EdTech/openbadges-specification/ob_v3p0/docformat.md

 [=Open Badges=] can be exchanged as JSON-LD documents as defined in this section, or by using the [Open Badges API](#api).
 Open Badges documents can be exchanged as a file or web resource, displayed as a QR code, or embedded in an image.
 The contents of an Open Badge document MUST meet the following criteria:

-- The contents of the file MUST represent exactly one [AssertionCredential](#org.1edtech.ob.v3p0.assertioncredential.class) or one [ObPresentation](#org.1edtech.ob.v3p0.obpresentation.class)
+- The contents of the file MUST represent exactly one [AssertionCredential](#org.1edtech.ob.v3p0.assertioncredential.class)
 - The contents MUST be JSON and JSON-LD (see [[[#serialization]]])

 <pre class="json example vc" data-schema="org.1edtech.ob.v3p0.assertioncredential.class"